Version: SMASH-3.4

 It is possible to configure a lattice for the 3D space, which can be useful to speed up the computation of the potentials.
 Note though, that this goes in hand with a loss of accuracy: If the lattice is applied, the evaluation of the potentials is carried out only on the nodes of the lattice.
 Intermediate values are interpolated.

-The configuration of a lattice is usually not necessary, it is however required if the Thermodynamic VTK Output, the Thermodynamic Lattice Output or the Potentials_Affect_Thresholds option is enabled.
+The configuration of a lattice is usually not necessary, it is however required if the Thermodynamic VTK Output, the Thermodynamic Lattice Output, the Potentials_Affect_Thresholds, the Coulomb potentials, or the Coulomb VTK output option is enabled.
 To configure the thermodynamic output, use the Output section.

 To enable a lattice it is necessary to add a Lattice section with the following parameters.
 If no Lattice section is used in the configuration, no lattice will be used at all.